 Colleges, School and Institutes

 DNA replication is the process by which dividing cells copy their genetic information.
 Replication is very important but also dangerous for cells, because if obstacles inhibit the movement of the replication apparatus, this can lead to DNA damage, mutations or cell death.
-This is called replication stress (Jones and Petermann, 2012; Petermann and Helleday, 2010).
+This is called replication stress (Jones and Petermann, 2012).
 My group investigates molecular mechanisms of replication stress in cancer development and -treatment.

 Transcription-replication conflicts in cancer